 Make sure the coconut oil or butter is fully melted: One time when I made this recipe I did not melt the coconut oil completely, and the cookies ended up being a bit dry and crumbly (even though they still tasted amazing).
 Using melted coconut oil or butter will ensure your cookies turn out super soft and chewy, and that the consistency is just as good as the taste.

-Make sure your cookies are uniformly shaped: roll the dough for each cookie in your hands and make a small uniform sized ball.
+Make sure your cookies are uniformly shaped: Roll the dough for each cookie in your hands and make a small uniform sized ball.
+If you’ve got a cookie scoop, now’s the time to use it!
 Place each ball on the parchment paper lined baking sheet and press down on each ball to flatten the dough out a bit.
 This will ensure your cookies are the same size and shape when they come out of the oven.

 Recipe pairing ideas